jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Weight initialization

 Weight initialization is one important area in implementing a network.
-If you start the parameters incorrectly, you may not even beat the random odd of guessing after long iterations.
-The initial input to the activation function (or non-linear function) should not fall into the low partial derivative areas.
-Otherwise, the network will have issues to learn regardless of the loss.
-Sometimes those parameters may accidentally initialize with all 0s.
+If you start the parameters incorrectly, you may not even beat the random odd of guessing.
+The initial input to the activation function (or non-linear functions) should not fall into its low partial derivative areas.
+Otherwise, the network learns slowly.
+Sometimes those parameters are accidentally initialized with 0s.
 This is close to turning every neuron dead, and not able to backpropagate the loss correctly.
 In fact, you do not want the output values to the next layer to look the same.
 Some non-symmetry is preferable, otherwise, the loss will evenly distribute back to previous layers.
 To introduce such non-symmetry, we initialize those parameters with gaussian distribution with mean = 0.
+But should we use $$ \sigma = 1$$

+The value to the activation is produced by $$ z = Wx + b $$.
+We will demonstrate that if $$ W $$ has $$ \sigma = 1$$, $$z$$ will be much flatter with high variance value.

-We generate 20,000 value of $$ W $$ with mean = 0 and $$\sigma = 1 $$.
+We generate 20,000 values of $$ W $$ with mean = 0 and $$\sigma = 1 $$.
 Then we plot the distribution of W and re-calculate the variance again.

 $$ \sigma = 0.998 $$